andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 Navigate your web browser to the url [localhost:8080/auth/realms/workshop/.well-known/openid-configuration](http://localhost:8080/auth/realms/workshop/.well-known/openid-configuration).
-Then you should see the public discovery information that keycloak provides (like the following that only shows partial information).
+Then you should see the public discovery information that keycloak provides (like the following, which only shows partial information).

 ```json
 {